Solid neon as a noise-resilient host for electron qubits above 100 mK

 \acknowledgements

-Work performed at the Center for Nanoscale Materials, a U.S. Department of Energy Office of Science User Facility, was supported by the U.S. DOE, Office of Basic Energy Sciences, under Contract No. DEAC02-06CH11357.
-D. J., X. H., and X. L. acknowledge support from the Argonne National Laboratory Directed Research and Development (LDRD) program for measurement setup and personnel effort.
+D. J., X. H., and X. L. acknowledge support from the Argonne National Laboratory Directed Research and Development (LDRD) program for experimental setup.
+D. J., X. L., and Y. W. acknowledge support from the Air Force Office of Scientific Research (AFOSR) under Award No. FA9550-23-1-0636 for device fabrication and simulation.
+D. J. acknowledges support from the Department of Energy (DOE) under Award No. DE-SC0025542 for material growth and characterization.
+D. J. and W. G. acknowledge support from the National Science Foundation (NSF) under Award No. OSI-2426768 for theoretical modelling.
 D. J., X. Zhou, and Y. H. acknowledge support from the Julian Schwinger Foundation for Physics Research for instrument development.
-D. J. and Y. W. acknowledge support from the Air Force Office of Scientific Research (AFOSR) under Award No. FA9550-23-1-0636 for simulation setup and personnel effort.
-D. J. and W. G. acknowledge support from the National Science Foundation (NSF) under Award No. OSI-2426768 for electron-on-solid-neon structural modeling.
-D. J. acknowledges support from the Department of Energy (DOE) under Award No. DE-SC0025542 for solid-neon growth and characterization.
 B. D. acknowledges support from the NSF under Award No. DMR-1906003.
 C. S. W. and X. L. acknowledge support from Q-NEXT, one of the US DOE Office of Science National Quantum Information Science Research Centers.
 W. G. acknowledges support from the Gordon and Betty Moore Foundation through Grant DOI 10.37807/gbmf11567 and the National High Magnetic Field Laboratory at Florida State University, which is supported by the NSF Cooperative Agreement No. DMR-2128556 and the state of Florida.
 X. Zhang and Y. H. acknowledge support from the Office of Naval Research (ONR) Young Investigator Program (YIP) program under Award No. N00014-23-1-2144.
 X. H. acknowledges support from France and Chicago Collaborating in the Sciences (FACCTS) program.
-This work was partially supported by the University of Chicago Materials Research Science and Engineering Center, which is funded by the NSF under award number DMR-2011854.
-This work made use of the Pritzker Nanofabrication Facility of the Institute for Molecular Engineering at the University of Chicago, which receives support from SHyNE, a node of the NSF National Nanotechnology Coordinated Infrastructure (NSF NNCI-1542205).
-The authors thank David I. Schuster and Amir Yacoby for their helpful discussions.\\
+Work performed at the Center for Nanoscale Materials, a U.S. Department of Energy Office of Science User Facility, was supported by the U.S. DOE, Office of Basic Energy Sciences, under Contract No. DEAC02-06CH11357.
+The authors thank Xuedong Hu, Robert Joynt, David I. Schuster and Amir Yacoby for helpful discussions.\\